 Now that we know why the schemes exist, let’s take a look at a few of them shall we?

 SCHEME #1 – THE CLASSIC: PAY TO PERFORM

 Before I even get to why this company is so unethical, I want to point out the word SPONSORED at the top of their AD.
 Yes, this is in fact an AD.
 I did not ask for this to be a part of my timeline, but because Facebook targeted advertising allows them to geo-target my location and interests, they have successfully appeared in my timeline.
-What’s even more disgusting, is that it works.
-Look at the likes and comments.

-So lets get into the nuts and bolts of the pay to perform scam.
+So let’s get into the nuts and bolts of the pay to perform scam.
 Ah, a classic, and one of my personal favorites.

 The old “perform for celebrity judges!” trick.
 Or even worse “A&R JOE BLOW FROM SONY WILL BE IN THE BUILDING.”

 What they don’t tell you, is that most A&R’s are paid to be there.
 (Yes, I know from asking them directly).

 Your performance fee is paying their salary.
 Even if they really did like you, these typically aren’t people that have any real decision making power.